Pat Deasley

-Thomas H. "Pat" Deasley (November 17, 1857 – April 1, 1943) was a 19th-century professional baseball player.
+Thomas H. "Pat" Deasley (November 17, 1857 – April 1, 1943) was a 19th-century American professional baseball player.
 Deasley primarily played catcher during his eight-year career from 1881 to 1888.
 Deasley played for the Boston Red Stockings, St. Louis Browns, New York Giants, and Washington Nationals over the course of his career.

-He died on April 1, 1943 in Philadelphia, Pennsylvania and is interred at the Mount Moriah Cemetery.
+He died on April 1, 1943, in Philadelphia and is interred at the Mount Moriah Cemetery.